-A Look Into One Eco-Warrior’s Enduring Battle to Protect the Whales and Elephants of the World
+Canadian Eco-Warrior Allan Thornton and His Enduring Battle to Protect the World’s Whales and Elephants

 Canadian environmentalist Allan Thornton has dedicated his life to saving endangered species.
 Here, he recounts the enduring battle he’s undertaken to protect the world’s whales and elephants.